 Product Details

 The blade is forged from T10 carbon steel and clay tempered to produce a distinct hamon running the length of the cutting edge.
 A hand-engraved wave motif runs along the flat of the blade, adding visual texture that sets this piece apart from standard production katana.
 The polished finish on the chrome-toned nagasa highlights the hamon contrast clearly, making it a strong focal point for collectors drawn to traditional sword aesthetics.
-Explore more steel options in our Iron Katana collection.
+Explore more steel options in our Iron Katana collection.;

 The tsuka is assembled in koshirae style over genuine white samegawa ray skin, then wrapped with black cord in a traditional diagonal pattern.
 White menuki accents are visible through the wrap, providing small decorative anchors that follow historical handle construction.
 The grip measures proportionally to the 41-inch overall length, balancing the 3-lb weight across a full-tang build.